Guseyn/EHTML/README.md

 # Supported actions on response

 **EHTML** supports some actions on response that you get in some elements like `e-json`, `e-form` or `e-google-oauth-button`.
-You can specify these actions in the attribute `data-actions-on-response`.
+You can specify these actions in the attribute `data-actions-on-response` with response, which name you have to specify in the attribute `data-response-name`.

 <details>
   <summary><b>logToConsole</b></summary>